grezniczek/unanswered/README.md

 ### `@N-UNANSWERED`

-This is the main action tag.
-All others are used in conjunction with this one (i.e., on the same field) to fine-tune the module's behavior or activate additional features.
+This is the primary action tag.
+All others are used in conjunction with it (i.e., on the same field) to fine-tune the module’s behavior or enable additional features.

-`@N-UNANSWERED` counts the number of unanswered fields on a data entry form or survey page and writes the result into the field to which it is attached.
-This requires that the field is of type '**Text Box**' with validation set to '**Integer**'.
+`@N-UNANSWERED` counts the number of unanswered fields on a data entry form or survey page and writes the result into the field where it is applied.
+This field must be of type '**Text Box**' with validation set to '**Integer**'.

-Optionally, a set of fields (provided as a comma-separated list of field names) can be specified as a parameter to limit counting to those fields.
-For example, `@N-UNANSWERED='field1,field2,field3'` will only consider the fields _field1_, _field2_, and _field3_.
-Additionally, when a field name in the parameter list is prepended with `__` (double underscore), all fields in the section that contains that field will be included.
-This is useful for creating consistent counting behavior across (parts of) an instrument, both in data entry mode and in survey mode (when showing one page per section).
+Optionally, a comma-separated list of field names can be provided as a parameter to restrict the count to specific fields.
+For example, `@N-UNANSWERED='field1,field2,field3'` limits the count to _field1_, _field2_, and _field3_.
+If a field name in this list is prefixed with `__` (double underscore), all fields within the same section as that field will be included.
+This allows for consistent behavior across instruments in both data entry and survey modes (e.g., when surveys are displayed one section per page).

-Instead of a set of fields, you may use `*` (asterisk) as the parameter (i.e., `@N-UNANSWERED='*'`), in which case all fields marked as **required** will be counted.
-When counting required fields, modifiers such as `@N-UNANSWERED-EXCLUDED` will be ignored.
+Alternatively, the asterisk `*` may be used as the parameter (e.g., `@N-UNANSWERED='*'`) to count all fields marked as **required**.
+When using this option, modifiers such as `@N-UNANSWERED-EXCLUDED` will be ignored.